TAMULib/SAGE/README.md

 SAGE is the Search Aggregation Engine developed and maintained by [Texas A&M University Libraries](http://library.tamu.edu).

-SAGE’s feature set includes both the ability aggregate disparate searchable sources into a common solr index, as well as the ability expose Solr indicis through a dynamic user interface.
+SAGE’s feature set includes both the ability aggregate disparate searchable sources into a common Solr index, as well as the ability expose Solr indexes through a dynamic user interface.

 ### User Documentation